-Accepting Applications April 1, 2021 - May 14, 2021
+Accepting Applications: April 1, 2021 – May 14, 2021

-Implements work plans related to respective activities of the Accreditation department which align with organizational priorities and the Association’s education and certification
+Manages implementation of work plans related to respective activities of the Accreditation department which align with organizational priorities and the Association’s education and certification

 Contributes to quality assurance and continuous quality/performance improvement in department activities, including supporting department director, and unit leader in annual assessments of respective budget activities described above

 Supports the Education team in the implementation of the Association’s programs, priorities, and projects in partnership with department director and staff colleagues

 5 years’ experience in a management position in accreditation or certification